 Lisa trusts life’s invitations as doorways into wisdom, healing and love.
 She offers an authentic, intimate presence to enable others to walk through their own doorways, challenging or joyous.
 Grounded in non-dual teaching and the mystery of ongoing transformation, she uses writing, speaking, leading worship or retreat and deep listening to support good in the world.

 With love and humor, Lisa embraces wisdom from many sources including Winnie the Pooh who said, “Never fear the shadows, they simply mean there’s a light shining somewhere nearby.”
-As a Board Certified Chaplain, trained Spiritual and Retreat Director, and Associate with the Sisters of Mercy, Lisa Irish brings a presence of hope into her various ministries.
+A Board Certified Chaplain, trained Spiritual and Retreat Director, and Associate with the Sisters of Mercy, Lisa Irish brings a presence of hope into her various ministries.

-As Mercy foundress Catherine McAuley says,
+Mercy foundress Catherine McAuley says,

 “We should be as a shining lamp, giving light to all around us.”